-Do reviews impact your search performance?
+Do reviews have an impact on your search performance?
 The answer is a resounding yes, with Google confirming that "high-quality, positive reviews from your customers will improve your business's visibility."
-But to fully comprehend the true role that reviews play in your search strategy, you need to understand the different types of answers your customers see in search results — objective versus subjective answers.
+But to comprehend the true role that reviews play in your search strategy fully, you need to understand the different types of answers your customers see in search results — objective versus subjective answers.

 Often, customers are asking questions about a business that have objective answers.
-When it comes to the essential facts about your business's products, services, people, and places, there is no better expert than the brand itself.
-These types of facts make up the answers to questions showing intent to transact.
+When it comes to the essential facts about your business's products, services, people and places (these are the types of facts that make up the answers to those questions that show intent to transact) there is no better expert than the brand itself.
 Digital marketers can and should be in control of these facts everywhere they appear, delivering accurate brand-verified answers about their business at every stage of the consumer search experience.

 Brands can't control these types of answers directly.
-Most review sites have guidelines in place to ensure that review content remains as subjective as possible.
-But brands can influence the subjective answers consumers find about them with effective reputation management — by encouraging, monitoring, and responding to reviews across digital properties, and by taking action on negative reviews to ensure consistency and quality throughout the customer experience.
+Most review sites have guidelines in place to make sure that review content remains as subjective as possible.
+But brands can influence the subjective answers consumers find about them with effective reputation management — by encouraging, monitoring and responding to reviews across digital properties and by taking action on negative reviews to achieve consistency and quality throughout the customer experience.

-So monitor and analyze the feedback customers are already leaving for you around the web.
-Your customers are telling you how to create a great customer experience, you just have to listen.
+So monitor and analyse the feedback customers are already leaving for you around the web.
+Your customers are telling you how to create a great customer experience; you just have to listen.
 Respond to their feedback and make changes as you can — and encourage them to continue leaving reviews so that you have recent ratings for search engines to draw upon.